mahxwell/OpenLibraryV2/README.md

 Please wait 1 or 2 minutes to let applications deploying correctly in docker containers.

-Then you can test Openlibrary Client Application with this link : http://localhost:80/Openlibrary-Client/
+Then test Openlibrary Client Application with this link : http://localhost:80/Openlibrary-Client/

 Enjoy It !